 The Poetry Society of America in New York City will invite over a dozen poets, including Chase Berggrun, Marcelo Hernandez Castillo, Marilyn Chin, Meg Day, Tarfia Faizullah, Lynn Melnick, Carl Phillips, and Raquel Salas Rivera, to respond with new poems or essays for a special website feature dedicated to exploring the theme of Poetry & Democracy.

-Poets House in New York City, together with the June Jordan Estate, will host poet-educators Kay Ulanday Barrett, Taiyo Na, Sofia Snow, and Bill Zavatsky on March 2 for a discussion responding to June Jordan‘s urgent and nuanced essay “For the Sake of People’s Poetry: Walt Whitman and the Rest of Us.”
-Presenters’ prepared statements will be published in Housekeeping, the new Poets House blog, to commemorate the Whitman bicentennial.
+Poets House in New York City, together with the June Jordan Estate, hosted poet-educators Kay Ulanday Barrett, Taiyo Na, Sofia Snow, and Bill Zavatsky on March 2 for a discussion responding to June Jordan‘s urgent and nuanced essay “For the Sake of People’s Poetry: Walt Whitman and the Rest of Us.”
+Presenters’ prepared statements are featured in Housekeeping, the new Poets House blog, to commemorate the Whitman bicentennial.

-Split This Rock in Washington, D.C., will present a month-long series of events honoring poetry's role in social movements.
-The series will open with the Hyper Bole Youth Slam Festival and will continue with the Sunday Kind of Love Reading & Open Mic, featuring poets Emmy Pérez and Sheila Black.
-Emmy Peréz will also join a lunchtime presentation for activists co-hosted by the Institute for Policy Studies.
-Through Split This Rock's youth and adult writing workshops, poet-activists across the D.C. area will continue to reflect on the connections between their civic and literary work.
-The series will close with featured poet Mahogany Browne and youth poets from the D.C. area competing in the D.C.
+Split This Rock in Washington, D.C., is presenting a month-long series of events honoring poetry's role in social movements.
+The series is opening with the Hyper Bole Youth Slam Festival and continues with the Sunday Kind of Love Reading & Open Mic, featuring poets Emmy Pérez and Sheila Black.
+Emmy Peréz is also joining a lunchtime presentation for activists co-hosted by the Institute for Policy Studies.
+Through Split This Rock's youth and adult writing workshops, poet-activists across the D.C. area are contuining to reflect on the connections between their civic and literary work.
+The series is closing with featured poet Mahogany Browne and youth poets from the D.C. area competing in the D.C.
 Youth Slam Team Finals.

-The University of Arizona Poetry Center in Tucson will present Patrick Rosal and Evie Shockley as part of an Art for Justice Reading on March 21.
-Throughout the month of March, and beyond, it will also feature Broken Threads, Lives Unraveled: Fuentes Rojas and the Migrant Quilt Project, an exhibit showcasing textile arts that memorialize victims of drug war-related violence and honor migrants who have died.
+On March 21, the University of Arizona Poetry Center in Tucson presented Patrick Rosal and Evie Shockley as part of an Art for Justice Reading.
+Throughout the month of March, and beyond, it is also featuring Broken Threads, Lives Unraveled: Fuentes Rojas and the Migrant Quilt Project, an exhibit showcasing textile arts that memorialize victims of drug war-related violence and honor migrants who have died.

-The Wick Poetry Center of Kent State University in Ohio will continue its support of the Poets for Science project in collaboration with Jane Hirshfield, which began with the 2017 March for Science in Washington, D.C., with special attention to advocacy in its interactive exhibit at the AWP Bookfair & Conference in Portland, Oregon.
-This exhibit will encourage participants to contact their elected representatives in support of our scientific and creative communities.
-Simultaneously, it will continue its River Stanzas project, which remembers the burning of the Cuyahoga River 50 years ago, with workshops throughout Northeastern Ohio, and its Writing Across Borders exhibit at the Lakewood Public Library, which celebrates the voices of immigrants and refugees.
+The Wick Poetry Center of Kent State University in Ohio is continuing its support of the Poets for Science project in collaboration with Jane Hirshfield, which began with the 2017 March for Science in Washington, D.C., with special attention to advocacy in its interactive exhibit at the AWP Bookfair & Conference in Portland, Oregon.
+This exhibit encourages participants to contact their elected representatives in support of our scientific and creative communities.
+Simultaneously, it continues its River Stanzas project, which remembers the burning of the Cuyahoga River 50 years ago, with workshops throughout Northeastern Ohio, and its Writing Across Borders exhibit at the Lakewood Public Library, which celebrates the voices of immigrants and refugees.

-Woodland Pattern Book Center in Milwaukee, Wisconsin, will host bruise bullet flower, an exhibition of new photography by poet and visual artist Rachel Eliza Griffiths, who will also give a reading at the center on March 16.
+From February 16 to March 17, Woodland Pattern Book Center in Milwaukee, Wisconsin, hosted bruise bullet flower, an exhibition of new photography by poet and visual artist Rachel Eliza Griffiths, who gave a reading at the center on March 16.
 The intimate portraits of bruise bullet flower document the strength, vulnerability, and beauty of black and brown queer bodies under the daily threat of violence in the United States.
-At the reading, the center will celebrate the debut of a chapbook focused on bruise bullet flower, featuring photographs from the exhibition and poems from Reginald Dwayne Betts, Jericho Brown, Natalie Diaz, Ross Gay, Aracelis Girmay, Rickey Laurentiis, Kamilah Aisha Moon, Safiya Sinclair, Tracy K. Smith, R. A. Villanueva, and Phillip B. Williams.
-Throughout the month, Woodland Pattern will also curate accompanying youth programming in the Milwaukee Public School system and share around the city lines of poetry and the #PoetryandDemocracy hashtag on tear-away flyers.
+At the reading, the center celebrated the debut of a chapbook focused on bruise bullet flower, featuring photographs from the exhibition and poems from Reginald Dwayne Betts, Jericho Brown, Natalie Diaz, Ross Gay, Aracelis Girmay, Rickey Laurentiis, Kamilah Aisha Moon, Safiya Sinclair, Tracy K. Smith, R. A. Villanueva, and Phillip B. Williams.
+Throughout March, Woodland Pattern is also curating accompanying youth programming in the Milwaukee Public School system and sharing around the city lines of poetry and the #PoetryandDemocracy hashtag on tear-away flyers.